Master of Science

 To provide an understanding of some of the state-of-the-art service tools (key theory and processes) that help address these problems; key aspects of management and strategy in the services sector to include: value co-creation, managing people responsibly, service quality and equitable recovery, inclusive service design, management of customer relationships, customer experience management, socially responsible services and digital interactions in service design and delivery.

-To sensitise students to a customer-oriented, responsible, service logic thinking, delivering customer experience solutions (outcomes).
+To sensitise students to a customer-oriented, sustainable, service logic thinking, delivering customer experience solutions (outcomes).

 Teaching and learning methods